-The clinical picture varies according to the type of expression of neurofibromatosis (see table).
+The clinical picture varies according to the expression type of neurofibromatosis (see Tab).

-- Pigmentary spots: café-au-lait spots, axillary freckling, pigmentation of the oral mucosa.
+- Pigmentary spots: café-au-lait spots, axillary freckling, patchy pigmentation of the oral mucosa.

 - Nevi: melanocytic nevi, hemangiomas and lymphangiomas, lentigines, nevi spili.

-- Single or numerous, pea-sized or monstrous, skin-coloured to bluish, broad or stalked papules or nodules (neurofibromas), possibly with wrinkling or as dewlap-like formations, cutis laxa.
-Bell-button phenomenon: subcutaneous tumours which protrude like hernia through the skin can be pushed back with one finger.
+- Single or numerous, pea-sized or monstrous, skin-colored to bluish, broad or pedunculated papules or nodules (neurofibromas), possibly with wrinkling or as dewlap-like structures, cutis laxa.
+Bell button phenomenon: Hernia-like subcutaneous tumors protruding through the skin can be pushed back with a finger.

-- Skeleton: Kyphoscoliosis, pointed foot, cystic dilatations, thickenings and extensions of the tubular bones.
+- Skeleton: Kyphoscoliosis, pointed foot, cystic extensions, thickenings and lengthenings on long bones.

-- Eyes: Lisch nodules, characteristic of NF1, do not occur in NF2, NF3 and NF4.
-For the diagnosis of NF1 s.
+- Eyes: Lisch nodules, characteristic in NF1, do not occur in NF2, NF3, and NF4.
+For the diagnosis of NF1, see.
 Table 2.

 HistologyThis section has been translated automatically.